StlcThe Simply Typed Lambda-Calculus

 Check <{[x:=true] x}>.

-Technical note: Substitution becomes trickier to define if we consider the case where s, the term being substituted for a variable in some other term, may itself contain free variables.
+Technical note: Substitution also becomes trickier to define if we consider the case where s, the term being substituted for a variable in some other term, may itself contain free variables.

 For example, using the definition of substitution above to substitute the open term